Review articles on this site earn small revenue from purchasing products through affiliate links.

 [Light and small items are absolute justice outdoors! 】I took pictures of Naki rabbits at Mt.
 Hakuun and Mt.
 Higashi Nupukausinupuri for two consecutive days with "OM SYSTEM OM-1" and "M.ZUIKO DIGITAL ED 100-400mm F5.0-6.3 IS".

-What is OM SYSTEM in the Micro Four Thirds standard?
+What is the Micro Four Thirds OM SYSTEM?

-The Micro Four Thirds standard uses an image sensor that is approximately 1/4 of the size of a 35mm full size.
-The big attraction is that the entire camera system is compact and lightweight.
+The Micro Four Thirds standard uses an image sensor that is approximately 1/4 the size of a full-frame 35mm camera.
+The biggest appeal is that the entire camera system is compact and lightweight

 *S/N (ratio): The ratio of signal to noise.
-The higher this value, the more beautiful the image, and the less deterioration in image quality is required even in dark scenes.
+The higher this value, the clearer the image will be, and there will be less degradation in image quality even in dark scenes

-Among them OM SYSTEM cameras are tough models designed for outdoor use.
-From here OM SYSTEM will provide you with toughness that is safe for outdoor use with minimal weight and high image quality that can withstand serious animal shooting.
-I thought so.
+Among them OM SYSTEM cameras are tough models designed for outdoor use, so we thought that the OM SYSTEM would offer the toughness you need for outdoor use with minimal weight, as well as the high image quality needed for serious wildlife photography.

-So this time, I'll be climbing the mountain for two days in a row using the high-end model, the OM SYSTEM OM-1 M.ZUIKO DIGITAL ED 100-400mm F5.0-6.3 IS the M.ZUIKO DIGITAL 1.4x Teleconverter MC-14 a teleconverter that improves telephoto performance .
-I was so happy with this result that I would definitely share it with you all.
+So this time, I went mountain climbing for two days in a row to photograph pikas using the high-end model OM SYSTEM OM-1 M.ZUIKO DIGITAL ED 100-400mm F5.0-6.3 IS which is equivalent to 800mm at the telephoto end in 35mm full-frame format but weighs just 1,120g (excluding tripod mount) the M.ZUIKO DIGITAL 1.4x Teleconverter MC-14, further enhances telephoto performance .
+The results were so impressive that I wanted to share them with you all.

 Recommended points

-• Lightweight and compact camera system with Micro Four Thirds sensor
+• Lightweight and compact camera system using Micro Four Thirds sensor

-• A robust camera system that is typical of OM SYSTEM, which is strongly focused on the outdoors.
+• A robust camera system that is typical of the OM SYSTEM, designed with outdoor use in mind

-• It uses a small sensor, making it strong for telephoto photography and is superior for wildlife photography.
+• The small sensor makes it great for telephoto photography and is ideal for wildlife photography

 Points that interest me

-• Without an ultra-wide-angle lens, the wide-angle side is a bit unsatisfied
+• Without an ultra-wide-angle lens, the wide-angle side is a bit lacking

 Main Specifications and ratings